ibm-cloud-docs/openshift/openshift_clusters.md

     ```
     {: pre}

-    When the provisioning of your {{site.data.keyword.openshiftshort}} master is completed, the status of your cluster changes to **deployed**.
+    When the provisioning of your {{site.data.keyword.openshiftshort}} master is completed, the state of your cluster changes to **normal**.
 After the {{site.data.keyword.openshiftshort}} master is ready, your worker nodes are set up.
     ```
-    Name         ID                                   State      Created          Workers    Zone      Version     Resource Group Name   Provider mycluster    aaf97a8843a29941b49a598f516da72101   deployed   20170201162433   3          mil01     1.20.7      Default               vpc-gen2
+    Name         ID                                   State      Created          Workers    Zone      Version     Resource Group Name   Provider mycluster    aaf97a8843a29941b49a598f516da72101   normal   20170201162433   3          Dallas     4.6.28_xxxx_openshift      Default               vpc-gen2
     ```
     {: screen}

-    Is your cluster not in a **deployed** state?
-Check out the [Debugging clusters](/docs/openshift?topic=openshift-debug_clusters) guide for help.
+    Is your cluster not in a **normal** state?
+Check out the [Debugging clusters](/docs/containers?topic=containers-debug_clusters) guide for help.
 For example, if your cluster is provisioned in an account that is protected by a firewall gateway appliance, you must [configure your firewall settings to allow outgoing traffic to the appropriate ports and IP addresses](/docs/openshift?topic=openshift-firewall#firewall_outbound).
     {: tip}

 7. Check the status of the worker nodes.